staabm/staabm.github.io/draft.md

 As a result of this work, a [summary of these performance work and my vita](https://blog.blackfire.io/meeting-markus-staab-crafting-a-more-performant-open-source-landscape-with-blackfire.html) was published on the blackfire.io Blog.

-#### PHPStan Highlight: Improved developer experience for the result cache

-The PHPStan result cache is a key piece for a fast feedback loops.
-Why, how it works and how to debug problems with it was described in [this blog post](https://staabm.github.io/2023/10/21/phpstan-result-cache-gotchas.html).
-I have dumbed everything I know about it into this article.

 #### PHPStan Highlight: Support for array shape covariance